floklimm/shinyTutorial/shinyTutorial.md

 Now we will create our first Shiny app: Rstudio allows us to create an example Shiny app under `File > New File > Shiny Web App > ...`.

 > Use R Studio to create a new Shiny app.
-Use a `multiple file app` and name it `shinyOPIG-MYNAMES`.
+Use a `multiple file app` and name it `shinyOPIG-OURNAMES`.

 This creates two files (ui.R and server.R).
 The default application is an interactive histogram of the `Old Faithful Geyser` data.